Evaluating Scene-based In-Situ Item Labeling for Immersive Conversational Recommendation: Description of Method Adaptation in the Immersive Label Selection

 \paragraph{Output Format and Constraints.} For reproducibility and deterministic parsing, the model is required to return \emph{only} a JSON array.
 Each entry contains the snippet identifier, its relevance score, and a brief rationale justifying the score.
 All provided snippet IDs must appear exactly once in the output, and no additional text is permitted outside the JSON structure.
 This strict output constraint enables automated evaluation and prevents post-hoc filtering..

-\paragraph{Prompt Template} The same prompt structure is applied across all scenarios and models, where \textit{EIS} (explicit satisfaction) and \textit{IN} (implicit/proactive need) are instantiated in separate runs by switching the \texttt{Evaluation Objective} block.
+\paragraph{Prompt Template} The same prompt structure is applied across all scenarios and models, where \textit{RIN} (explicit satisfaction) and \textit{IN} (implicit/proactive need) are instantiated in separate runs by switching the \texttt{Evaluation Objective} block.

 \paragraph{Implementation-Specific Details.} In implementation, the prompt is dynamically instantiated with: (i) the full conversation prefix serialized as plain text, (ii) the number of candidate snippets, (iii) the exact snippet IDs and snippet texts, and (iv) a flag indicating whether item visual information is included.
 The same prompt template is used across all scenarios and models.
 No few-shot examples, chain-of-thought instructions, or task-specific fine-tuning are applied.
 All VLM inference is performed with greedy decoding (temperature set to zero) to minimize stochastic variation.